Your cart is currently empty!

 Hotels

-- Fairfield Inn & Suites by Marriott Elizabeth City
+- Fairfield Inn & Suites by Marriott Elizabeth City is a great budget option.

-- Comfort Inn Elizabeth City Near University
+- Comfort Inn Elizabeth City Near University is a great option near the college downtown!

 - Hampton Inn Elizabeth City